 Most of the time, one party holds a great real estate deal but does not have the experience or resources to close the deal.
 It is when you should in a partner because:

-- Have access to funds needs to gain and execute deals.
+- Have access to funds needed to gain and execute deals.

 - Give another name to the ownership interest requirement of an asset-based or hard money lender.

-- Wholesale properties and offer to a network of investor contacts.
+- Wholesale properties and offers to a network of investor contacts.

 - Spread your limited resources across more real estate deals.

 - Learn from experienced investors.